Hair loss can happen to any and everyone. Don't worry we've got you covered, literally!

 ● Alopecia Universalis: This is the most advanced form where all the hair on your body is lost.

 - Androgenetic Alopecia: This form is also known as male or female pattern baldness.
 This type of alopecia is where your hair thins to the point where it almost seems transparent.
 It is genetic and also the most common form of progressive hair loss.

 - Postpartum Alopecia: This is a temporary hair loss that occurs at the end of pregnancy.
 This form of alopecia is usually sudden, and may sometimes be excessive and is caused by hormone imbalances due to giving birth.
 In the salon, I see many new moms experience postpartum hair loss around their hairline.

 The primary symptom of alopecia is hair loss, but there may be other symptoms.
 Though hair loss is the primary symptom, patterns of hair loss may vary.

 Sometimes clumps may fall out, or you may find strands on your pillow or several strands may fall out while washing your hair.

 Your fingernails and toenails may become pitted.
 They may also change shape or color and may have a sandpaper texture.
 In some cases, a person's eyebrow hairs and eyelashes will begin to shed as well.

 Alopecia is diagnosed through a physical examination and a look through your medical history.
 Your doctor will ask questions about your hair loss and look at patterns of hair loss on your scalp, as well as an analysis of your scalp.

-They may also conduct another test such as a hair analysis and a blood test.
+They may also conduct another test such as hair analysis and a blood test.
 During the hair analysis, doctors look at hair strands under a microscope and may even take a sample of your scalp.

 How Is It Treated

-In 10% of cases, hair will never grow back.
+In 10% of cases, the hair will never grow back.
 Permanent loss of hair or damage occurs when you have a family history of alopecia, get alopecia before puberty, or if you already have another autoimmune disease.